Moisés Simons: El Manisero

 The lyrics were based on a street vendors' cry, a pregón; and the rhythm was a son, so technically this was a son-pregón.
 On the record label, however, it was called a rhumba, not only the wrong genre, but misspelled as well.
 On the published score both music and lyrics are attributed to Simons, though there is a persistent story that they were written by Gonzalo G. de Mello in Havana the night before Montaner was due to record it in New York.
 Cristóbal Díaz says "For various reasons, we have doubts about this version...
 El Manisero was one of those rare cases in popular music where an author got immediate and substantial financial benefits... logically Mello would have tried to reclaim his authorship of the lyrics, but that did not occur."
 The second attack on the authorship of the lyrics came from none other than the great Fernando Ortíz.
 For Ortíz, the true author was an unknown Havana peanut seller, of the second half of the 19th century, who served as the basis for a danza written by Gottschalk.
 Of course, it may well be that elements of the song were to be found in real life.
 The English version is by Gilbert and Sunshine; the latter was Azpizú's sister-in-law, who toured with the band in the US as singer.
 According to Sublette, the English lyrics are of almost unsurpassed banality.

 In 1947, The Peanut Vendor had a second life as a hit number when Stan Kenton and his big band recorded and released it on Capitol Records.
 It was such a popular hit for Kenton that he would go on to rerecord it for a second time.

 Several films included versions of El Manisero.
-It appeared in the MGM movie, The Cuban Song, with Ernesto Lecuona as musical advisor; Judy Garland sang a fragment of the song in the 1954 film, A Star is Born.
+It appeared in the MGM movie, The Cuban Love Song, with Ernesto Lecuona as musical advisor, and sung by Lupe Velez and Lawrence Tibbett; Judy Garland sang a fragment of the song in the 1954 film, A Star is Born.